Home » Tools » Jigs » The Best Dovetail Jigs for Routers and Router Tables

 • Width of the jig to accommodate wide drawers

-• Faceplates that can cut standard half-blind dovetails and the countless other styles of dovetail joints (through, box, miniature, etc.)
+• Faceplates that can cut standard half-blind dovetails and countless other styles of dovetail joints (through, box, miniature, etc.)

 • Aluminum design for durability